bazel-contrib/rules_nodejs/packages/runfiles/README.md

 # @bazel/runfiles

-This package provides a basic set of utilities for resovling runfiles within NodeJS scripts executed through `nodejs_binary` or `nodejs_test`.
+This package provides a basic set of utilities for resolving runfiles within NodeJS scripts executed through `nodejs_binary` or `nodejs_test`.

 Runfile resolution is desirable if your workspace intends to support users that cannot rely